The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Experiments

 So far we have performed the functional ANOVA decomposition assuming that the covariates are jointly independent; for our synthetic data evaluation in \cref{sec:syn_exp} this independence held by design.
 Here we show the effect correlated predictors have on the resulting decomposition.
 Recall that previous functional ANOVA methods assume product measure, but our \cref{algo:change_basis} provides the flexibility to select different measures.
 We demonstrate the practical utility of this flexibility here.
 To this end, we consider the simplest possible regression function with interactions: $f(x_1, x_2) = x_1 x_2$.
 If $x_1 \indep x_2$, then the functional ANOVA decomposition of $f$ with respect to $\mu(x_1, x_2)$ equals $x_1 x_2$.
 However, if $x_1$ and $x_2$ are correlated, then the functional ANOVA decomposition no longer equals $x_1 x_2$.
 In particular, as the correlation between $x_1$ and $x_2$ increases, $f$ can be explained better by additive effects (e.g., in the degenerate case when $x_1 = x_2$, then $f(x_1, x_2) = x_1^2)$.
 To test this empirically, we randomly generate $x_1, x_2$ from a multivariate Gaussian distribution with marginal variances equal to $1$ and pairwise correlation equal to $\rho$.
 We let $\rho \in \{0.1, 0.5\}$. \cref{fig:corr_anova} shows that when $\rho$ gets stronger, the discrepancy between a functional ANOVA decomposition with respect to $\mu(x_1, x_2)$ versus product measure $\mu_{\tens} = N(0, 1) \tens N(0, 1)$ increases.
 As expected, as the correlation increases, a quadratic-like function of $x_1$ and $x_2$ explains $f$ increasingly well.

-We perform a similar analysis above but for real data, namely the Concrete Compressive Strength dataset from the UCI machine learning repository.
+We perform a similar analysis above but for real data, namely the Concrete Compressive Strength data set from the UCI machine learning repository.
 In \cref{fig:concrete_anova}, we plot the correlations between the 8 covariates that potentially predict the response (concrete strength).
 The two most correlated covariates are the amount of water and the amount of superplasticizer.
 Since the covariates have non-trivial correlations, the functional ANOVA decomposition with respect to $\mu$ and $\mu_{\tens}$ might be different based on \cref{lem:arb_far_intercept}.
 In \cref{fig:concrete_anova} we see that there indeed is a difference; the (estimated) additive effect for water on concrete strength varies substantially depending on which measure is selected to perform the functional ANOVA decomposition.
-In \cref{A:corr_pred_bike}, we compare how the functional ANOVA decomposition changes depending on if we use $\mu$ or $\mu_{\tens}$ for the Bike Sharing dataset.
-Unlike the Concrete Compressive Strength dataset, however, we do not see a large difference between the two functional ANOVA decompositions for the Bike Sharing dataset.
+In \cref{A:corr_pred_bike}, we compare how the functional ANOVA decomposition changes depending on if we use $\mu$ or $\mu_{\tens}$ for the Bike Sharing data set.
+Unlike the Concrete Compressive Strength data set, however, we do not see a large difference between the two functional ANOVA decompositions for the Bike Sharing data set.